Nonparametric causal mediation analysis for stochastic interventional (in)direct effects

 \section{Efficient estimation and statistical inference}

-We discuss two efficient estimators that rely on the efficient influence function $D_{\eta, \delta}$, in order to build an estimator that is both efficient and robust to model misspecification.
-We discuss an asymptotic linearity result for the doubly robust estimator that allows computation of asymptotically correct confidence intervals and hypothesis tests.
+We discuss two efficient estimators that rely on the efficient influence function $D_{\eta, \delta}$, in order to build an estimator that is both asymptotically efficient and robust to model misspecification.
+We discuss an asymptotic linearity result for the doubly robust estimator that allows computation of asymptotically accurate Wald-style confidence intervals and hypothesis tests.
 In the sequel, we assume that preliminary estimators of the components of $\eta$ are available.
-These estimators may be obtained from flexible regression techniques such as support vector machines, regression trees, boosting, neural networks, splines, or ensembles thereof~\citep{wolpert1992stacked, breiman1996stacked, vdl2007super}.
-As previously discussed, the consistency of these estimators will determine the consistency of our estimators of $\theta_{j, \delta}$.
+These estimators may be obtained from flexible regression techniques such as neural networks, regression trees, boosting, splines, or ensembles thereof~\citep{breiman1996stacked, vdl2007super}.
+The consistency of these estimators determines consistency of our estimators of $\theta_{j, \delta}$.